nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 As mentioned previously, the data seems to have a lot of missing values that will be dealt with in the next step.

-Since the whole population was chosen, there is a very large amount of entries in the database, which could cause Excel to be overworked.
-I am considering moving the data to SQL, but for now Excel seems to handle the strain well, and I want to use Excel for this case study.
-The slowness of operations might decrease my efficiency, but we will deal with that if it becomes a problem.
+Since the whole population was chosen, there is a very large amount of entries in the database, which causes Excel to be overworked.
+Thus I am moving the data to SQL, since the slowness of operations will decrease my efficiency.
 <br/><br/>

 ### Step 3 - Cleaning and processing the data 🧹️

-To ensure the integrity of the original data, I imported the data into Excel, where it will be processed.
+To ensure the integrity of the original data, the .csv files in *Data (pre-processed)* will not be altered.
 This ensures that the original data is not altered in my investigation.
-However, it is here that I decided to change my tool from Excel to SQL, as I should have done from the start.
-Thus I connected the 12 .csv files to
+Thus I connected the 12 .csv files into Oracle's SQL Developer, which I will be using to manipulate the tables with SQL.
+The result is the following:

+* **Dealing with missing data**

+As can be seen above, I did not import all the columns into SQL developer.
+The loads of empty entries I saw in the Excel version turns out to be the station ID and station name of the places where the bikes are fetched and dropped off.
+The stations names and IDs can be obtained from the original files if they are needed.
+With further consideration, I have also decided to delete the positional data (the latitude and longtitude) of the start and end station.
+We already have ride_length which is a metric that we can observe user engagement with, and the straight-line distance between start and end wouldn't tell us much more anyway.
+In other words, distance and time of travel both tell us basically the same thing - how much the user engages with the service, and time is the better metric, so we can remove distance to keep the analysis elegant.

+Now for missing data in the remaining columns -

+* **Checking for entry errors**

+* **Removing duplicates**

 * **Calculated rows**